tlswg/tls13-spec/draft-ietf-tls-tls13.md

 as cache timing or measuring the speed of cryptographic operations {{Mac17}}.

-The limited anti-replay described in {{replay-time}} are intended to prevent large-scale replay but do not provide complete protection against replays.
+The limited anti-replay described in {{anti-replay}} are intended to prevent large-scale replay but do not provide complete protection against replays.
 Specifically, because they fall back to the 1-RTT handshake when the server does not have any information about the